The clear and urgent challenge, to step away from entrenched thinking

 • #OGB: Open governance and the power of community lead decision-making.

-For hashtags to be effective tools for social change, we need to shift the balance from individualistic to collectivist.
+For hashtags to be effective tools we need for social change, we need to shift the balance from individualistic to collectivist.
 This requires tech systems that accommodate human error and diversity of expression, while maintaining coherence and building community.
-The #OMN has a promising approach by grouping variations of hashtags, but it faces significant challenges in implementation and support due to current blocking of funding.
+The #OMN has a promising approach by grouping variations of hashtags, but it faces significant challenges in implementation and support due to current blocking of any funding and coding resources.

 Time to Ground Public Funding: Why We Should Invest in Energy, Not Billionaire Space Races